 Experienced Afghan trainers deliver the training courses.
 In their lessons, they use state of the art (audio-visual) aids and training materials.

-DCA trains VFU staff, for its own projects as well as for other NGOs, government veterinarians, and students of agricultural schools.
+DCA trains VFU staff and Basic Veterinary Workers (BVWs), for its own projects as well as for other NGOs, government veterinarians, and students of agricultural schools.

 Currently, DCA organises five main categories of training courses:

 A 24-week course that trains students in the diagnosis and treatment of frequently occurring animal diseases and disorders in Afghanistan.

 A 4-week course, teaching students to vaccinate animals and to provide the most important basic veterinary care.

 2-weeks or 1-week course on specific subjects.
 Topics are e.g. artificial insemination, nutrition, and laboratory skills.

 1-week course on how to translate professional knowledge to easily understandable messages to the farmers.

 1-week course, preparing VFU staff to take part in disease surveillance and control campaigns organised by the Afghan government.